csirac2/snazzer/doc/snazzer-receive.md

     - Avoid ssh private keyfiles

         Even passphrase-protected keyfiles are vulnerable to keyloggers and memory scraping.
-Consider using smartcards/TPMs/Yubikeys/GoldKeys etc. to at least force an attacker to depend on whichever machine has the authentication device attached.
+Consider using smartcards, TPMs, Yubikeys or GoldKeys etc. to at least force an attacker to depend on whichever machine has the authentication device attached.

-        This is especially important when passphrase-protected keyfiles are not practical (eg. running **snazzer-receive** from cron).
+        This is especially important when passphrase-protected keyfiles are not practical (eg. scripted use of **snazzer-receive** such as cron).

     - Use the timeout option if using an ssh-agent